abdullahabbasitest/alifiya-site/memory-bank/progress.md

 - Fixed navigation buttons in Hero section to properly scroll to target sections
 - Improved button styling and user interaction cues
 - Added Testimonials section with a space-efficient carousel design
+- Created a standalone Areas of Interest section to showcase professional interests and career focus
+- Updated section titles for "Areas of Interest" and "Contact Me" to be fully capitalized for enhanced visual emphasis
+- Added current freelance role "Freelance Content Engineer & Regulatory Mentor" to the Experience section

 ## Blockers
 - None currently identified